History of the New York Rangers: 1930s

-After a loss to the Boston Bruins in the 1929 Stanley Cup Finals and a few mediocre seasons in the early 1930s, the Rangers, led by brothers Bill and Bun Cook on the right and left wings, respectively, and Frank Boucher at center, would defeat the Toronto Maple Leafs in the 1932–33 best-of-five finals, three games to one, to win their second Stanley Cup, exacting revenge on the Leafs' "Kid line" of Busher Jackson, Joe Primeau and Charlie Conacher.
+After a loss to the Boston Bruins in the 1929 Stanley Cup Finals and a few mediocre seasons in the early 1930s, the Rangers, led by the brothers Bill and Bun Cook on the right and left wings, respectively, and Frank Boucher at center, would defeat the Toronto Maple Leafs in the 1932–33 best-of-five finals, three games to one, to win their second Stanley Cup, exacting revenge against the Leafs' "Kid line" of Busher Jackson, Joe Primeau and Charlie Conacher.
 The Rangers would spend the rest of the 1930s playing close to .500 hockey until their next Stanley Cup win.
 Lester Patrick stepped down as head coach and was replaced by Frank Boucher.

 In 1939–40, the Rangers finished the regular season in second place behind the Boston Bruins.
 The two teams would meet in the first round of the playoffs.
 The Bruins gained a two-games-to-one series lead from the Rangers until they recovered to win three straight games, defeating the first-place Bruins four games to two.
 The Rangers' first-round victory gave them a bye until the finals.
 The Detroit Red Wings disposed of the New York Americans in their first round best-of-three series two games to one (even as the Americans had analytical and notorious ex-Bruins star Eddie Shore) and the Toronto Maple Leafs ousted the Chicago Black Hawks two games to none.
 The Maple Leafs and Red Wings would play a best-of-three series to determine who would go on to play the Rangers in the Cup Finals.
-The Maple Leafs swept the Red Wings and the Finals match-up was determined.
+The Maple Leafs swept the Red Wings and the finals match-up was determined.
 The 1940 Stanley Cup Finals started in Madison Square Garden in New York.
 The first two games went to the Rangers.
 In Game 1, the Rangers needed overtime to gain a 1–0 series lead, but they won Game 2 more easily with a 6–2 victory.
 The series then headed to Toronto where the Maple Leafs won the next two games, tying the series 2–2.
-In Games 5 and 6, the Rangers won in overtime, taking the series four games to two to earn their third Stanley Cup.
+In Games 5 and 6, the Rangers won in overtime.
+They took the series four games to two to earn their third Stanley Cup.